The big question

 - the spouses have held themselves out as being married to the public

 The fact that you live together or have children does not automatically mean you are common law married.
+So the question Am I Married? – Marital Status in Texas should also be clear.
 The facts and circumstances of each case must be evaluated in order to determine whether a common-law marriage exists.
-You can read more about this topic in our article "Common Law Marriage and Texas Divorce Guide."
+You can read more about this topic in our article “Common Law Marriage and Texas Divorce Guide.”

 Other Articles you may be interested in: